Skip to main content

 S5.2.5.4 Generating system response to voltage disturbances

 The purpose of S5.2.5.4 is to confirm the ability of your generating system to maintain continuous uninterrupted operation for particular voltages at the connection point.
-We've also included tests to ensure that some form of voltage protection exists.
+We've also included tests to confirm that some form of voltage protection exists and its behaviour is as expected.

 note